2 - Medical

 Falling through ice

-If you fall through the ice, do the following:
+If you fall through the ice and are still at the surface of the water, do the following:

 - Turn back the way you came.